The homotopy fixed points of the circle action on Hochschild homology

+We show that Connes' $B$-operator on a cyclic differential graded $k$-module $M$ is a model for the canonical circle action on the geometric realization of $M$.
+This implies that the negative cyclic homology and the periodic cyclic homology of a differential graded category can be identified with the homotopy fixed points and the Tate fixed points of the circle action on its Hochschild complex.

-Let $k$ be a commutative ring and let $A$ be a flat $k$-algebra.
+Let $k$ be a commutative ring and let $A$ be a flat associative $k$-algebra.
 The Hochschild complex $\HH(A)$ of $A$ with coefficients in itself is defined as the normalization of a simplicial $k$-module $A^\natural$ with

 The simplicial $k$-module $A^\natural$ is in fact a \emph{cyclic} $k$-module: it extends to a contravariant functor on Connes' cyclic category $\Lambda$.
-As we will see below, it follows that the chain complex $\HH(A)$ acquires an action of the circle group $\T$.
-The cyclic homology and negative cyclic homology of $A$ over $k$ are classically defined by means of explicit bicomplexes.
-The goal of this note is to show that: \begin{enumerate} \item The \emph{cyclic homology} $\HC(A)$ coincides with the \emph{orbits} of the $\T$-action on $\HH(A)$. \item The \emph{negative cyclic homology} $\HN(A)$ coincides with the \emph{fixed points} of the $\T$-action on $\HH(A)$. \end{enumerate} The first statement is due to Kassel \cite[Proposition A.5]{Kassel}.
-The second statement is probably well-known, but a proof seems to be missing from the literature.
-This gap was partially filled in \cite{TV}, where (2) is proved at the level of connected components for $A$ a smooth commutative $k$-algebras and $\Q\subset k$.
-Here we will give a proof of (1) and observe that (2) follows formally from a mild refinement of (1) and Koszul duality.
-This ``mild refinement'' amounts to identifying two classes in the second cohomology group of $\C\P^\infty$.
+As we will see below, it follows that the chain complex $\HH(A)$ acquires a canonical action of the circle group $\T$.
+The cyclic homology, negative cyclic homology, and periodic cyclic homology of $A$ over $k$ are classically defined by means of explicit bicomplexes.
+The goal of this note is to show that: \begin{enumerate} \item The \emph{cyclic homology} $\HC(A)$ coincides with the \emph{homotopy orbits} of the $\T$-action on $\HH(A)$. \item The \emph{negative cyclic homology} $\HN(A)$ coincides with the \emph{homotopy fixed points} of the $\T$-action on $\HH(A)$. \item The \emph{periodic cyclic homology} $\HP(A)$ coincides with the \emph{Tate fixed points} of the $\T$-action on $\HH(A)$. \end{enumerate} The first statement is due to Kassel \cite[Proposition A.5]{Kassel}.
+The second statement is well-known to experts, but a proof seems to be missing from the literature.
+This gap was mentioned in the introductions to \cite{TV} and \cite{TV2}, and it was partially filled in \cite{TV}, where (2) is proved at the level of connected components for $A$ a smooth commutative $k$-algebra and $\Q\subset k$.

-We will proceed as follows: \begin{itemize} \item In \S\ref{sec:general}, we recall abstract definitions of cyclic and negative cyclic homology in a more general context, namely for $\infty$-categories enriched in a symmetric monoidal $\infty$-category. \item In \S\ref{sec:concrete}, we show that in the special case of differential graded categories over a commutative ring, the abstract definitions recover the classical ones. \end{itemize}
+We will proceed as follows: \begin{itemize} \item In \S\ref{sec:general}, we recall abstract definitions of cyclic, negative cyclic, and periodic cyclic homology in a more general context, namely for $\infty$-categories enriched in a symmetric monoidal $\infty$-category. \item In \S\ref{sec:concrete}, we show that in the special case of differential graded categories over a commutative ring, the abstract definitions recover the classical ones. \end{itemize}